engine3d-dev/engine3d.github.io/docs/page2.md

 ## Setting up Conan

-Setting up conan profile for your specific platforms and architectures
+Setting up a conan profile for your specific platforms.

 === "Windows"